Keith Merrin, Director

 Bill chairs the Creative Case North Consortium, which supports the cultural sector to develop its thinking around the Creative Case for Diversity.
 He is a member of the Hadrian’s Wall Management Plan Board, and chairs the Children and Young People’s working group for the North East Cultural Partnership.

-Caroline leads the Great North Museum where she oversees the creative and business development of the museum and its programmes, as well as the continuing professional development of the team.
-Working closely with Newcastle University, Caroline is committed to working with the team to improve people’s life chances through inspiring and entertaining access to science and culture.
-Caroline provides support to the wider sector in her role as chair of HMS Trincomalee and as a Trustee of the National Museum of the Royal Navy: Hartlepool.
+Malavika leads the Great North Museum where she oversees the creative and business development of the museum and its programmes, as well as the continuing professional development of the team.
+Working closely with Newcastle University, Malavika is committed to working with the team to improve people’s life chances through inspiring and entertaining access to science and culture.
+Malavika is a trustee at Norfolk & Norwich Festival and board member at Kettle’s Yard, Cambridge.

 Geoff Woodward, Manager, North & South Tyneside Museums